Olympiacos and Crvena zvezda meet in Greece with third place in Group B, and a UEFA Europa League berth, to be decided.

 • Olympiacos captain Kostas Fortounis is expected to be out of action until March 2020 after suffering a knee ligament injury in a pre-season friendly against Hamburg on 10 July.

 • Lazaros Christodoulopoulos has been sidelined since 17 February with a cruciate knee ligament injury and has not been included in this season's UEFA Champions League squad.
 He has resumed full training.

 • On 23 October, Olympiacos announced that former goalkeeper Antonis Nikopolidis has been appointed director of their youth academy and will also take charge of the club's Under-19 side.

 • Mirko Ivanić's next appearance in UEFA club competition will be his 50th.

 • Crvena zvezda have won 17 of their 19 league matches this season, and scored two or more goals in 15 of those victories.
 They won 3-1 at home to Spartak Subotica on Saturday.

 • Their 11-match winning run in the Serbian Super League, including the first six this season, was ended by a 2-0 loss at Partizan in the Belgrade derby on 22 September.
 Crvena zvezda had suffered only one defeat in their previous 69 league outings, a 3-2 loss at Čukarički on 20 April this year.
 Their record otherwise was W62 D6 before the loss at Partizan.

-• Crvena zvezda have kept three successive clean sheets in the league, and have conceded only twice in their last six Super League games.
+• Crvena zvezda had kept three successive clean sheets in the league before going a goal down against Spartak on Saturday, and have conceded only twice in their last six Super League games.

 • Crvena zvezda have scored 37 goals in their last 13 domestic games.